Exposure therapy for driving anxiety is a waste of time because it doesn’t work.

-Your mind is stopping you from driving because it doesn’t want you to feel pain.
-As you push harder and harder against it, your mind will increase the power of the anxiety to stop you!
+You are triggering off the problem by driving and as you push harder and harder against it, your mind will increase the power of the anxiety to stop you!

 You’re fighting fire with fire and that’s never going to work.
 Your subconscious mind is at least 10 times stronger than your conscious mind.
 Even with all your willpower, you’ll never beat it.

 Why does it work for some people then?
 Everyone is different and some people are just wired that way.
 They can force themselves through and their mind thinks “Hey, I got that wrong.
 This isn’t so bad after all”.

-However, there is one almighty drawback to this, even when it works: it can give you another problem instead.
+However, there is sometimes one almighty drawback to this, even when it works: it can give you another problem instead.